SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Evaluation

-\textbf{Setting} To maintain consistency across evaluations, all experiments were conducted in a zero-shot setting using identical prompts designed to encourage models to explicitly output their reasoning processes before providing final answers.
-This approach allowed us to not only assess the accuracy of responses but also gain insights into the underlying reasoning mechanisms employed by different models across our benchmark tasks.
+\textbf{Setting} For a rigorous evaluation, all experiments were performed in a zero-shot setting~\citep{emma, mathvision}, comparing model performance under two prompting schemes: (1) CoT, where prompts were designed to encourage models to output their reasoning process before the final answer, and (2) Direct Answering (non-CoT), where prompts solicited the answer directly (see Appendix~\ref{D.1}).
+This methodology enabled us to not only assess the accuracy of responses but also gain deeper insights into the models' underlying reasoning mechanisms across our benchmark tasks.

 \textbf{Metric Design} To evaluate models handling multimodal inputs and generating textual outputs, with most options presented as images, we formatted all tasks as Multiple-Choice Answer (MCA) with one correct answer.
 Option and reference images were integrated into a unified visual input.
+For questions where answers could be expressed as simple text, we also provided a text-based answer format (detailed in Appendix~\ref{extraction rule}).
 Model performance was assessed using accuracy, based on the match between predicted and ground-truth answers.
 This standardized approach ensures consistent evaluation across tasks and enables fair comparison of multimodal understanding across models.
+A comparative analysis of performance on both formats is provided in Appendix~\ref{ComparisonFormat}.

-\textbf{Human Baseline} Our human baseline was established with eight graduate students from mechanical engineering and computer science, selected for their strong spatial reasoning backgrounds.
+\textbf{Human Baseline} Our human baseline was established with 8 graduate students from mechanical engineering and computer science, selected for their strong spatial reasoning backgrounds.
 Each participant solved a 72-problem subset under strict conditions designed to be analogous to MLLM evaluation: no external aids (e.g., scratch paper) were allowed, but time was unlimited.
 This protocol isolates intrinsic spatial visualization abilities for a fair comparison.